Special Collections Coronavirus Service and Resources FAQ

 If you have a question not answered here, please contact us at 207.581.1686 or email@example.com.

 These FAQs are subject to change at any time.
 Please check back here regularly for the most up-to-date information.

 How do I reserve a book, either for checkout or for in-library reading?

 - Special Collections is fulfilling requests for circulating copies (those with a status of Available in the URSUS catalog).
 Submit your request using the Request option in the catalog or through Interlibrary Loan.

 - Members of the UMS Community can schedule a time to access books in person.
-Select a time for Book Pick-Up using our online scheduling calendar.
-Book pick-up times are available every 30 minutes.
+Call, email, or make an appointment using our online scheduling calendar.

 - Our reproduction services are somewhat limited at this time, but may provide another option for access.
 See the FAQ below, “Will you scan or photocopy pages?”

 - Members of the UMS Community can arrange a visit to access Special Collections materials.
 Select a time for your arrival using our online scheduling calendar.
 You will be prompted to let us know how long you would like to stay.
 Appointments are limited to five, socially-distanced research tables.

 What are your hours?

 - Appointments are available from 9 a.m. to 4 p.m.
 Select a time by using our online scheduling calendar.